Numerical optimization for the compatibility constant of the lasso: Monte Carlo Simulation

-The results show similar tendency to Figure \ref{fig:phi}, but yields much lower $\phi$ for small sample sizes.
+The results show a similar tendency to Figure \ref{fig:phi}, but yield much lower $\phi$ for small sample sizes.
 In particular, when $p=5000$ and $n=1000$ (high-dimensional and relatively large sample sizes), the upper bound of compatibility constant is $0$, indicating that the compatibility constant is also $0$.
-Therefore, even when the number of observations is large, the compatibility constant can be zero or close to zero when $s$ is relatively large.
+Therefore, even when $n$ is relatively large, the compatibility constant can be zero or close to zero.
 This result shows a clear finite-sample gap compared with asymptotic intuition.
-More surprisingly, even in the uncorrelated case ($\rho = 0$), the compatibility condition fails simply due to the relationship among $(n,p,s)$.
+More surprisingly, even in the uncorrelated case ($\rho = 0$), the compatibility condition does not hold simply due to the relationship among $(n,p,s)$.
 Therefore, the finite-sample behavior is strongly dominated by these three factors rather than true correlation among predictors.
-The MIQP with time limit cannot always be exact, but is helpful here because it can detect that $\phi$ becomes zero or close to zero in a challenging settings.
-This observation cannot be obtained by QP alone due to its high computational cost.
+The MIQP with time limit cannot always be exact, but is helpful here because it can detect that $\phi$ becomes zero or close to zero in challenging settings.